24 December 2020 by VegettoEX

 |Premiered:||11 August 2011 (Saikyō Jump, 2011 #03)|

 All three chapters were reprinted in the April 2012 issue of V-Jump with the added bonus of two new pages to conclude the spin-off.
 These new pages were themselves adapted from the animated adaptation of Episode of Bardock which debuted at Jump Festa in November 2011.
-The reprint is included as a smaller insert within the magazine.
+Though emblazoned with a kanzenban splash on its title page, the reprint is included as a smaller insert within the magazine and is non-removable.

 |Premiered:||21 February 2012 (V-Jump, April 2012 Issue)|